Building on a record year (2014)

 Under the Airbus Group’s new structure Airbus – which is the company’s commercial aircraft division – will operate in close cooperation with Airbus Helicopters (formerly Eurocopter) and the new Airbus Defence and Space business unit (which integrates the former Astrium, Cassidian and Airbus Military).

 Airbus will complete the transfer-out of its military aircraft activities to Airbus Defence and Space by the end of 2014, having successfully brought the A400M multi-role airlifter to delivery start-up phase in 2013.

 U.S. A320 final assembly line takes shape

 Airbus’ new U.S. A320 Family final assembly line in Mobile, Alabama – a significant element in growing the company’s global industrial footprint – continues to progress towards the start of aircraft assembly operations, scheduled to begin in 2015.

-By April 2014 – one year after the company broke ground on this facility at Mobile Aeroplex at Brookley – steelwork was nearing completion for the site’s main final assembly hangar, with construction work continuing on the final assembly line’s other main buildings – including the powerhouse and service building.
-Meanwhile, an initial group of production employees – including manufacturing engineers, station managers and a quality manager – began on-the-job training at Airbus’ Hamburg, Germany facilities in January, following two months of training in Mobile.
+Construction work is ongoing at the facility’s main final assembly hangar, powerhouse and service building.
+Meanwhile, the Mobile final assembly line’s initial group of production employees – including manufacturing engineers, station managers and a quality manager – have commenced on-the-job training at Airbus’ facilities in Europe, following two months of training in Mobile.